werf/werf/docs/pages/not_used/yaml_directives.md

 # YAML dappfile

-Configuration is a collection of yaml documents (http://yaml.org/spec/1.2/spec.html#id2800132).
-These yaml documents are searched for in one of the following files:
+Configuration is a collection of YAML documents (http://yaml.org/spec/1.2/spec.html#id2800132).
+These YAML documents are searched for in one of the following files:

 * `REPO_ROOT/dappfile.yml`
 * `REPO_ROOT/dappfile.yaml`

-YAML configuration file will precede ruby `REPO_ROOT/Dappfile` if the case both files exists. `REPO_ROOT/dappfile.yml` will precede `REPO_ROOT/dappfile.yaml` in case both files exists.
+YAML configuration file will precede ruby `REPO_ROOT/Dappfile` if the case both files exist. `REPO_ROOT/dappfile.yml` will precede `REPO_ROOT/dappfile.yaml` in case both files exist.

 Processing of YAML configuration is done in two steps:

 * Rendering go templates into `WORKDIR/.dappfile.render.yml` or `WORKDIR/.dappfile.render.yaml`.
-* Processing the result file as a set of yaml documents.
+* Processing the result file as a set of YAML documents.

 ## Go templates

 Go templates are available within YAML config.

 * Sprig functions supported: https://golang.org/pkg/text/template/, http://masterminds.github.io/sprig/.
-* `env` sprig fucntion also supported to access build-time environment variables (unlike helm, where `env` function is forbidden).
+* `env` sprig function also supported to access build-time environment variables (unlike helm, where `env` function is forbidden).

 Dapp firstly will render go templates into `WORKDIR/.dappfile.render.yml` or `WORKDIR/.dappfile.render.yaml`.
-That file will remain after build and will be available if some validation or build error occured.
+That file will remain after build and will be available if some validation or build error occurs.

 ## Differences from Dappfile